jonathanzong/point-at-length/readme.markdown

 # point-at-length

-get a point in an svg string path at a length
+compute a point from an svg path string

 This is like `path.getPointAtLength(t)` for an svg `<path>` element, but works in node + browsers.